gausec/KingRailPopGen/analyses/ANGSD/NGSadmix.md

 ```
 as.numeric( sub("\\D*(\\d+).*", "\\1", foundset) )
 ```
-9.6 store it in a dataframe (index 1:10, corresponding to𝐾values)
+9.6 store it in a dataframe (index 1:7, corresponding to 𝐾 values)
 ```
 logs<-data.frame(K = rep(1:7, each=3))
 ```